aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/01-hybrid-networking/03-review-site-to-site-vpn-architecture.md

 ### Scaling VPN Throughput

 If your initial use of a site-to-site VPN connection exceeds the 1.25 Gbps limit of a single IPsec tunnel, consider scaling VPN throughput via equal cost multi-path (ECMP) routing support over multiple VPN tunnels.
 See [Scaling VPN throughput using AWS Transit Gateway](https://aws.amazon.com/blogs/networking-and-content-delivery/scaling-vpn-throughput-using-aws-transit-gateway/) for more information.

+## Reviewing Costs

+If you would like to review an example set of costs for the network integration architecture, see [Network Integration Architecture Cost Example]({{< relref "01-network-integration-costs-example" >}}).

+## Reviewing Alternative Architectures

+If you would like to compare the recommended approach of using AWS Transit Gateway, see [Alternative Network Integration Architectures]({{< relref "02-alternative-network-integration-architectures" >}}) including operational and cost considerations.